TheOdinProject/curriculum/templates/project-example.md

 ### Viewing your project on the web

-There are a couple of ways to go about publishing your project, but the simplest is the following:
+There are a couple of ways to go about publishing your project, but the s123implest is the following:

 - Make sure that the main HTML file of your project is called `index.html`.
 If it is not, you need to rename it.